Rakshitha-M-Rodrigo/macOS-High-Sierra-Recovery-HD/README.md

-## This app is for Installing macOS High Sierra 10.13 on Hackintosh PC and Laptop.
+## This app is for Installing macOS High Sierra 10.13 on Hackintosh PC and Laptop (Testing macOS High Sierra BETA-1, BETA-2, BETA-2+1).